... because we understand

 There are many people injured as a result of a road accident who are entitled to personal injury compensation.
 Claiming compensation for a road accident injury is usually straightforward.
 However, it is imperative that you are able to prove there has been third-party blame for your accident, for your claim to be valid.

-It’s also advisable to start an RTA claim as early as possible.
+It’s also advisable to start a claim as early as possible.
 This is because there is a three-year time limit on most personal injury claims.
 This means that you have three years from the date of your accident in which to claim.
 In fatal accidents, this time-limit starts from the date of death.